NSEcho/furlzz/README.md

 Let's say that we would like to fuzz `tg://bg?color=` inside Telegram application.
 This accepts hex color bytes, for example `bbff00`.

+1. Decide the method of opening URLs

+Run `frida-trace` to trace for `openURL` to determine how application opens URLs.
+If we see `application:openURL:options:` being called we need to pass `-m delegate` to furlzz, and if we see `_openURL:` we will pass `-m app`.
+There are more methods, but these two are supported right now and of course PR are welcome.

-1. Create `seed` directory and give some sample inputs
+2. Create `seed` directory and give some sample inputs

 ```bash
 $ mkdir seeds